saschakr/dummy-rest/README.md

 More informations see documentation: https://docs.wildfly.org/bootablejar/#wildfly_jar_other_goals

-For development I would use `mvn wildfly-war:dev-watch` because changes will be monitored and deployed fully automatically.
+For development I would use `mvn wildfly-jar:dev-watch` because changes will be monitored and deployed fully automatically.

 ### Deploy on webserver